Timeshares and Bankruptcy

 When you file bankruptcy, you may be inclined to leave your timeshare off your petition because you don’t own the entire property outright.
 However, excluding a timeshare from a bankruptcy petition is a mistake—and a very common one.

-At the Law Office of Seni Popat, our attorney can help you understand how bankruptcy will affect your timeshare.
+At the Law Office of Seni Popat, our Queens bankruptcy attorney can help you understand how filing will affect your timeshare.
 Many different factors will influence the outcome of your case, and we can walk you through the process and help you make the best possible decisions along the way.

 Fractional Ownership Timeshares